New & Used Subaru Outback: In Depth

 GET A FREE PRICE QUOTE

 The Subaru Outback is a crossover wagon that’s capable of handling a bit of light off-roading.
-The Outback comes in a variety of forms, competing with the Jeep Grand Cherokee, Volvo XC60, and the Toyota Venza.
+The Outback is offered in a variety of forms, competing with the Jeep Grand Cherokee, Volvo XC60, and the Toyota Venza.

 For a more detailed look at the Outback, see the full review of the 2014 Subaru Outback.